Visit our Prague showroom – open Mon–Sat 11:00–18:00. Get directions

 Delivery options

-Japanese hard cheese knife from the Morinoki series, manufactured by Shizu Hamono based in the blacksmith city of Seki.
-The small, robust blade is made of stainless steel, complemented by a handle made of Japanese elm.
+Japanese knife for hard cheese from the Morinoki series, manufactured by Shizu Hamono based in the blacksmith town of Seki.
+The small, sturdy blade is made of stainless steel, complemented by a handle made of Japanese elm.

 Detailed information